Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-A parent or guardian is responsible for providing safe and adequate food, clothing, shelter, protection, medical care, and supervision for a child, or arranging to have someone else provide these needs.
-Texas law defines neglect as the failure to meet this responsibility.
-Neglect, like other forms of abuse, must involve "observable and material impairment" or "substantial risk" to the child for the civil statute to apply.
+Child neglect, like other forms of abuse, must involve "observable and material impairment" or "substantial risk" to the child’s well being for the civil statute to apply.
 There are also criminal sanctions against anyone who knowingly abandons or endangers a child.

 Mandatory Reporting of Neglect and Abandonment